Doomsday plane: Boeing E-4B

 The Boeing E-4 is an Advanced Airborne Command Post, with the project name "Nightwatch", and is a strategic command and control military aircraft operated by the United States Air Force.
 The E-4 series was specially modified from the Boeing 747-200B for the National Emergency Airborne Command Post (NEACP) program.
 The E-4 serves as a survivable mobile command post for the National Command Authority, namely the President of the United States, the Secretary of Defense, and successors.

-Sierra Nevada Corporation, which has won an U.S. Air Force contract to develop a successor to the E-4B against Boeing, will have five Korean Air Boeing 747-8s delivered by 2025.
+Sierra Nevada Corporation, which has won a U.S. Air Force contract to develop a successor to the E-4B against Boeing, will have five Korean Air Boeing 747-8s delivered by 2025.
 Development and delivery is expected to be completed by July 2036.